-Aequus is seeking to engage a third-party partner to commercialize AQS1303, AQS1304 and any other internal product candidate outside of Canada.
+Aequus is seeking to engage a third-party partner to commercialize AQS1303 outside of Canada.
 If Aequus is successful in entering into a commercialization agreement for rights outside of Canada, Aequus may have limited or no control over sales, marketing and distribution activities of these third parties.
 Aequus' future revenues may depend on the success of the efforts of these third parties.
-To the extent that Aequus relies on, or partners with, third parties to commercialize AQS1303 or AQS1304, if approved, or any other product candidate for which Aequus obtains marketing approval in the future, Aequus may receive less revenue than if Aequus commercialized these products itself.
+To the extent that Aequus relies on, or partners with, third parties to commercialize AQS1303, if approved, or any other product candidate for which Aequus obtains marketing approval in the future, Aequus may receive less revenue than if Aequus commercialized these products itself.
 In addition, Aequus would have less control over the sales efforts of any other third parties involved in Aequus' commercialization efforts.
 In the event that Aequus is unable to partner with a third-party marketing and sales organization, Aequus' ability to generate product revenues may be limited in the U.S. or other jurisdictions in which its product candidates may be approved for sale, if any.